Travel nightmares meet travel insurance reality

 We presented our travel insurance experts at World Nomads and also Redpoint Resolutions (operators of Ripcord Rescue Travel Insurance and Cavalry Elite Travel Insurance) with five travel nightmare scenarios to see how and if travel insurance would be of any help.
 Here is what we discovered:

-TSA security delays
+TSA security delays are travel nightmares

 You arrived at the airport in plenty of time, but because of unexpectedly long lines at the TSA security checkpoint, it took you more than two hours to get through security and as a result, you missed your flight.
 And because you missed your flight, you missed your connection to the cruise ship.
 What will travel insurance cover?